top of page

 The seats in the train are all taken by the time we depart Tokyo Station...
 I suppose this makes sense.
 It's hardly like our destination today is a secret.

-The complete opposite in fact.
-We are on our way to Nikko, and this easy day trip itinerary from Tokyo is a well-trodden pilgrimage for many a tourist to the Japanese capital.
+The complete opposite in fact, as we are on our way to Nikko!
+This easy day trip itinerary from Tokyo is a well-trodden pilgrimage for tourists to Japan, and a must-see on our list of things to do in the Japanese capital.

-Soon enough we have left the skyscrapers of Akihabara behind, and we're passing through the seemingly endless Tokyo suburbs, the concrete apartment blocks huddled tightly together for miles around in this the world's largest metropolitan area.
+Soon enough we have left the skyscrapers of Akihabara behind, and we're passing through the seemingly endless Tokyo suburbs, the concrete apartment blocks huddled tightly together for miles around in this the largest metropolitan area in the world.

-We leave the station and follow the flow of our fellow visitors, making our way further up the hill towards the famous Shinto shrine we have all come to see.
+We leave Nikko train station and follow the flow of our fellow visitors, making our way further up the hill towards the famous Shinto shrine we have all come to see.

 There are buses that travel the route, but it's hardly worth it.
 The walk is an easy one, a gentle incline following Nikko town's main road past traditional restaurants and modern cafes, ice cream parlours and local artisans at work, and we peer curiously at the display windows as we amble by.